Sameera71/cloud/README.md

 > cd cloudweb*

-(If git not installed, download zip file, extract and open it, start a terminal in the folder)
+(If git not installed, download zip file, extract and open it, start a terminal in the folder and run below commands)

 > pip install virtualenv